Drykolf/Gamigin/Readme.md

 | /bonus, ?b      |     both     |   any |

 - addplayer

   ⋅⋅⋅This one registers a player as a participant for the event.
-A player must be registered before updating any information from him/her.
+A player must be registered before updating any information from him/her.⋅⋅
-  ⋅⋅⋅Example: /addplayer Drykolf 'Phoenix' 'Yela' ⋅⋅⋅Required arguments: Player, Chosen dino (choices), Dino name ⋅⋅⋅Optional arguments: None
+  ⋅⋅⋅Example: /addplayer Drykolf 'Phoenix' 'Yela'⋅⋅ ⋅⋅⋅Required arguments: Player, Chosen dino (choices), Dino name⋅⋅ ⋅⋅⋅Optional arguments: None⋅⋅

 - setplayer
   ⋅⋅⋅Updates a player information.
   ⋅⋅⋅Example: /setplayer Drykolf